composecraft/composecraft/README.md

 ### Telemetry

-By default, the app collect basic website telemetry with as self-hosted instance of [umami](https://umami.is).
+By default, the app collect basic website telemetry with posthog.
 But if you want to disable it, you can just set DISABLE_TELEMETRY=true in envs.